kubeshop/tracetest/examples/tracetest-playwright-engine/README.md

 This repository's objective is to show how you can configure trace-based tests using the Tracetest Playwright Engine Trigger.

+## Documentation Recipe

+This example is part of the official Tracetest docs and can be found by following this [link](https://docs.tracetest.io/examples-tutorials/recipes/running-tests-with-tracetest-playwright-engine).

 ## Steps

 1. Copy the `.env.template` file to `.env`.